Víctor Raúl Haya de la Torre: Constituent Assembly (1978–1979)

 Haya led the popular pressure exerted against the Francisco Morales-Bermúdez administration for the military to return to their barracks and restore democracy.
 A Constituent Assembly was ultimately convened on July 28, 1978, after elections on June 18, 1978.
 The Aprista Party attained 37 seats, including Haya, who was elected with over one million votes nationally.
 Due for having the highest vote count, he was unanimously elected to preside over the Constituent Assembly on July 28, 1978.
 In a symbolic act, his salary as president of the Assembly was 1 sol de oro.
 The same day of the installation of the assembly, Haya marked his clear independence with respect to the military regime:

-The drafting of the new constitution took over less than year.
+The drafting of the new constitution took about a year to complete.
 Haya was absent in the last months of the Assembly due to his failing health.
 First Vice President of the Assembly, Luis Alberto Sánchez, took over the presidency pro tempore of the Assembly in Haya's absence.
 During this period, he was considered a strong contender in the 1980 general election for the presidency.

 Death

 On July 12, 1979, Haya signed the Constitution on his deathbed.
 Suffering from lung cancer, Haya died on August 2, 1979, in Mercedes Villa, his home located in the Ate District.
 On his deathbed he was awarded the Order of the Sun of Peru, in the rank of Grand Cross.
 At the moment of his death, several party leaders were present, including Luis Alberto Sánchez, Ramiro Prialé, Andrés Townsend, Javier Valle Riestra, Armando Villanueva, Carlos Roca Cáceres and Alan García.
 Then-president of the United States, Jimmy Carter, sent a letter expressing his condolences to Haya's brother, Edmundo.

 His casket was taken to the party headquarters and received by a huge crowd of supporters and followers, who accompanied the transfer of his remains from Lima to his hometown in Trujillo.
 He was buried in the Miraflores General Cemetery in downtown Trujillo.
 His coffin rests under a large rock with the phrase "Here lies the light."

 The last years of Haya de la Torre's life were spent in her home in Chaclacayo de Villa Mercedes, which became a house of worship for many Peruvians.
-Later it became known that the house was bought by a drug trafficker, Carlos Langberg.
-Who financed the Aprista electoral campaign of 1980.
+Later it became known that the house was bought by a drug trafficker, Carlos Langberg, who had financed the Aprista electoral campaign of 1980.